Last Updated on June 7, 2023

 You’ll also enjoy reading Elizabeth Gaskell’s 1848 novel Mary Barton, which involves the Chartists and paints “a powerful and moving picture of working-class life in Victorian England.”

 If you enjoyed this post, wander over to The Period Films List.
-You’ll also want to see the news about the new period drama Beecham House, and see the list of BBC period dramas that were added to Prime in 2018.
+You’ll also want to see the news about the new period drama Beecham House.
 You may also like our post about Victorian Daily Life in Movies and Books.